We are a home for progressive Christians

 Sunday, October 22, 2023, Grace Presbyterian Church unanimously approved the motion from the Pastor Nominating Committee to call Rev. Caroline Kelly, Pastor.
 Caroline is a lifelong Presbyterian and a native Southerner, raised with a passion for UVA basketball, sweet tea, and social justice.
 She is a graduate of Davidson College and Wake Forest University School of Law.
 After practicing law in Atlanta, Caroline attended Columbia Theological Seminary and began a second career as a Presbyterian minister at Central Presbyterian in downtown Atlanta.
 Since then, Caroline has served as solo pastor in two Presbyterian churches: First Presbyterian (Cumberland, MD) and The Presbyterian Church (Danville, KY).

-Caroline brings to Grace Presbyterian a deep faith, extensive ministerial experience in a diversity of settings, a strong commitment to pastoral care, and an interest in creating participatory worship that engages people of all ages and backgrounds in an encounter with God.
+Caroline brings to Grace Presbyterian a deep faith.
+She has extensive ministerial experience in a diversity of settings.
+Caroline is strongly committed to pastoral care.
+She is interested in creating participatory worship that engages people of all ages and backgrounds in an encounter with God.

-Caroline is married to Jim Mooney, an Atlanta native, who spent most of his career as a landscape contractor before becoming a truck driver.
+Caroline is married to Jim Mooney.
+He is an Atlanta native.
+Jim spent most of his career as a landscape contractor before becoming a truck driver.
 Jim is a Triumph motorcycle aficionado, a history buff and a keen listener.
 Caroline and Jim are the parents of two young adults, Kevin and Olivia, who live and work in Atlanta.
 Together, they enjoy biking, gardening, and cooking.
-Caroline and Jim share their home with a loveable dog named Lux, who can’t wait to bark “Roll Tide!”
+Caroline and Jim share their home with a lovable dog named Lux, who can’t wait to bark “Roll Tide!”

 “How sad for the soul that will not sing and dies with all its music trapped inside.”
 Fall 1989, while attending a choral conducting workshop at Samford University I heard this quote and it gave me the nudge needed to quit my full-time church music job in Greensboro, AL, move to Tuscaloosa to enroll at The Univ. of AL to begin and ultimately earn a Doctorate in Choral Conducting.
 Since 1993 I’ve lived in Tuscaloosa, AL and have directed music for a variety of church and local arts organizations including: First United Methodist Church, Theatre Tuscaloosa, Prentice Concert Chorale, and the Tuscaloosa Symphony Orchestra.
 In January of 2017, I became Director of Music & Worship Arts and Christian Formation at Grace Presbyterian Church.